- property NewsResults.details_by_impact¶

 weight: the weight describing how the news effects the forecast of the variable of interest

 impact: the impact of the news on the forecast of the variable of interest

 This table decomposes updated forecasts of variables of interest from the news associated with each updated datapoint from the new data release.

 This table does not summarize the impacts or show the effect of revisions.
-That information can be found in the impacts table.
+That information can be found in the impacts or revision_details_by_impact tables.